WardBeullens/MAYO/README.md

   ./test
 ```

-NOTE: the key and signature sizes are a bit larger than advertized in the paper, because the keys are elements mod 31, and the implementation just stores one element per Byte.
+NOTE: the key and signature sizes are a bit larger than advertized in the paper, because they consists of integers mod 31 that are stored as one integer per Byte.
 Compressing the keys and signatures to store 8 field elements per 5 Bytes should be straightforward, but hasn't been done yet.